We have six stormwater harvesting projects in operation in the western suburbs of Melbourne.

 The stormwater project on Afton Street involved the construction of a conservation wetland for the purpose of treating and harvesting stormwater from the Afton Street main drain in Aberfeldie.

-The water is used to provide year round irrigation to three parks and reserves in the City of Moonee Valley.
+The water is used to provide year-round irrigation to three parks and reserves in the City of Moonee Valley.

-City West Water, in partnership with Brimbank City Council developed a stormwater harvesting project for the Green Gully Reserve.
+Greater Western Water, in partnership with Brimbank City Council developed a stormwater harvesting project for the Green Gully Reserve.

 A system of drains carries stormwater to a 3 million litre capacity holding pond, providing 75 per cent of the site’s water.
 The Green Gully Park project has helped to save 41 million litres of Melbourne’s drinking water, that would otherwise have been used for irrigation, each year.